taw00/manuscript-css/README.md

 3. Replace the templated content with yours
 4. Write your story, scene by scene.
 (Or poetry collection, poem by poem.)

-## Process summary - rendering to HTML for review or presentation and then to PDF
+## Process summary - Steps 2-3 - processing that markdown

+*Rendering to HTML for review or presentation and then to PDF.*

 ### Joplin: edited markdown to exported PDF